-Credits: 3 Program: Information & Computer Science Recommended Prep: ICS 100, ICS 101

-ICS 110P: Introduction to Programming
+Program: Information & Computer Science Recommended Prep: ICS 100, ICS 101 ICS 110P: Introduction to Programming

 A gentle introduction to coding for anyone.
 Students use design strategies to create programs.
 Promotes an understanding of basic programming constructs, including control structure and object-oriented programming.
-The alpha suffix indicates technology such as: P - Python, C - C/ C++, D - Animation/Java, M - Mobile, R - Robotics, G -Games, S - C#.
+The alpha suffix indicates technology such as: P - Python, C - C/C++, D - Animation/Java, M - Mobile, R - Robotics, G - Games, S - C#.
 Students are able to receive credit for completing the course if the alpha differs.

-Credits: 3 Program: Information & Computer Science Recommended Prep: ICS 100, ICS 101 ICS 111: Introduction to Computer Science I An overview of the fundamentals of computer science emphasizing problem solving, algorithm development, implementation, and debugging/testing using an objectoriented programming language is covered.
+Program: Information & Computer Science Recommended Prep: ICS 100, ICS 101

+ICS 111: Introduction to Computer Science I

+An overview of the fundamentals of computer science emphasizing problem solving, algorithm development, implementation, and debugging/testing using an objectoriented programming language is covered.

-Prerequisites: ENG 22 or ENG 24 or equivalent with a grade of C or better and MATH 82 with a grade of CR or better or consent of instructor.
+Prerequisites: ENG 22 or ENG 24 with a grade of C or better and MATH 82X with a grade of CR or Higher STEM MATH or Instructor consent